Ally Prisock: College career

-Professional career
+Club career

-Houston Dash, 2019–2023

 Prisock entered the 2019 NWSL College Draft and was selected in the second round with the 12th overall pick by the Houston Dash.
 She attended the Dash's 2019 preseason and started in their preseason game against Texas A&M. Prisock was signed by the Dash in April 2019.
 She made her regular season debut on June 15, 2019.

 Her contract with the Dash was mutually terminated in February 2024.

 International career

 Prisock was first called up to United States national team camps at the U-14 NDP, U-15 GNT and U-17 WNT level.
 She made her debut for the United States with the U-19 national team against the New Zealand WNT.
 On her second appearance, this time against the New Zealand U-20 WNT, Prisock scored a goal.